wmvanvliet/gizmo/README.md

 [Learn how to add attributes](https://docs.python.org/3.8/tutorial/classes.html#class-object)

-## Exercise 4: Add a method to your class.
+## Exercise 7: Add a method to your class
 Modify your class such that it has a `.speak()` method.
 Calling this method will make the `Gizmo` object print its name using the `print()` function.